A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Introduction

 Whereas in the largest part of the literature on Hilbert modules these order-based notions play no role, here they feature prominently.
 The reason is that if $\uY$ is a probability space then $\Ell{\infty}(\uY)$ is order-complete, and a sequence $(f_n)_n$ in $\Ell{\infty}(\uY)$ order-converges if and only if it is uniformly bounded and almost everywhere convergent (Lemma \ref{ordervsl2}).
 Hence, order-convergence is a generalization of bounded a.e.-convergence of sequences to convergence of nets.

-Now, order-completeness of $\A= \Ce(\Om)$ for a compact space $\Om$ means that $\Om$ is Stonean, i.e., extremally disconnected (Prop. \ref{charawstaralg}).
-Such spaces may appear exotic on a first encounter, but they are quite natural objects from a functional analyst's point of view \cite{DDLS2016,GroevRoo2016}.
+Now, order-completeness of $\A= \Ce(\Om)$ for a compact space $\Om$ means that $\Om$ is Stonean, i.e., extremally disconnected (Proposition \ref{charawstaralg}).
+Stonean spaces may appear exotic on a first encounter, but they are quite natural objects from a functional analyst's point of view \cite{DDLS2016,GroevRoo2016}.
 The same applies to order-convergence, which may be a cryptic notion in the beginning.
 In $\Ce(\Om)$ it is related to pointwise convergence on the Stonean space $\Om$ in a peculiar way, involving the notion of (topological) almost everywhere convergence (Lemma \ref{charorder}).

 Order-completeness of a Hilbert module $E$ over a Stonean algebra $\A$ means that $E$ is a \KH{} module (KH-module).
 This concept was introduced---under the name ``AW$^*$-module'' and with a different but equivalent definition---by Kaplansky in \cite{Kapl1953}.
-Our definition follows Kusraev \cite{Kusr2000} and has the advantage that (1) one can avoid the concept of ``mixings'' and (2) the parallelism with conventional Hilbert space theory becomes strikingly apparent.
+Our definition follows Kusraev \cite{Kusr2000} and has the advantage that (1) one can avoid the concept of a ``mixing'' and (2) the parallelism with conventional Hilbert space theory becomes strikingly apparent.
 Since, as far as we can see, a coherent and sufficiently complete account of KH-module theory is missing in the literature, we took the opportunity to sketch this theory in Chapter \ref{c.KHM} (with explicit proofs reduced to a minimum).

-In contrast to the cursory treatment of this general theory, we included a detailed proof of the spectral theorem for self-adjoint Hilbert--Schmidt homomorphisms on KH-modules, as this is the key auxiliary result in the paper.
-The theorem is well known as a special case of the spectral theorem for self-adjoint {\em cyclically compact} operators, obtained by Gönüllü in \cite{Gonu2016}.
-Gönüllü's proof is certainly the ``correct'' one, as it proceeds in parallel to the Hilbert space proof.
-However, we decided to give an alternative proof here for the reason that, firstly, it avoids mixings and cyclically compact operators and, secondly, it uses quite elegantly the {\em Hilbert bundle representation}.
+In contrast to the cursory treatment of the general theory, we included a quite detailed proof of the spectral theorem for self-adjoint Hilbert--Schmidt homomorphisms on KH-modules (Theorem \ref{spt-KH}), the key auxiliary result in the paper.
+This theorem can be derived from the spectral theorem for self-adjoint ``cyclically compact'' operators obtained by Gönüllü in \cite{Gonu2016}, cf.\,Remark \ref{spt-cycp}.
+However, cyclical compactness is a technically involved concept, whence we decided to present an alternative proof, based on the {\em Hilbert bundle representation}.

 A Hilbert module $E$ over $\A = \Ce(\Om)$ can be identified with the space $\Gamma(H)$ of continuous sections of a (canonically constructible) topological Hilbert bundle $H$ over $\Om$.
 (This establishes a categorical equivalence reminiscent of the Serre--Swan duality, see \cref{equiv}).
 By virtue of such a Hilbert bundle representation, one can literally employ already known Hilbert space results to prove their KH-module analogues, and we apply this method at one decisive point in the proof of the spectral theorem (Section \ref{s.bundleview}).